R-Truth

 Ronnie Aaron Killings (born January 19, 1972) is an American professional wrestler.
 He is signed to WWE, where he performs on the SmackDown brand under the ring name R-Truth.

-Killings worked for World Wrestling Federation (WWF, now WWE) as K-Kwik from 1998 to 2001, forming a team with "Road Dogg" Jesse James, and winning the WWF Hardcore Championship twice.
+Killings worked for World Wrestling Federation (WWF, now WWE) as K-Kwik from 2000 to 2001, forming a team with "Road Dogg" Jesse James, and winning the WWF Hardcore Championship twice.
 After his release in 2002, he joined Jeff Jarrett's new promotion Total Nonstop Action Wrestling (TNA).
 As Ron "The Truth" Killings, he headlined numerous pay-per-view (PPV) events and won the NWA World Heavyweight Championship twice, being the first African-American titleholder.
 He also formed 3 Live Kru with BG James (formerly Road Dogg) and Konnan and the trio held the NWA World Tag Team Championship twice.
 Killings established Team Pacman with football player Adam Jones and won the TNA World Tag Team Championship before leaving TNA in late 2007.

 Killings returned to WWE in 2008 and was renamed R-Truth, winning the WWE United States Championship, and the WWE Tag Team Championship (with Kofi Kingston) over the next several years.
 He headlined multiple WWE pay-per-view events during the early 2010s, including matches for the WWE Championship and World Heavyweight Championship.
 He was thereafter used in comedic roles and primarily wrestled on the undercard until 2018, when he teamed with Carmella to win the second edition of Mixed Match Challenge.
 He then captured the United States Championship for a second time in 2019.
 Later that year, he won the newly instated WWE 24/7 Championship, and holds the record for the most reigns at 54.
 At WrestleMania XL, in the six-pack ladder match he ultimately won the Raw Tag Team Championship with The Miz.
-In 2025, he was briefly released by WWE but was quickly brought back and started going by his real name Ron Killings alongside his ring name.

 Early life

 Ronnie Aaron Killings was born on January 19, 1972, in Charlotte, North Carolina.
 To make extra money in his early 20s, Killings would sell cocaine on the streets for extra income.
 From a young age, Killings had developed a love for hip hop and breakdancing and attended Harry P. Harding High School where he competed in football alongside future MLB second baseman Ray Durham.
 Killings also competed in track and field, and was talented at both sports, receiving various college scholarships, but turned them down to further pursue a career in music.
-Killings graduated high school at 18, but he also continued dealing drugs in order to help his music career financially and was arrested four different times, spending small amounts of time in jail before eventually spending 13 months incarcerated.
+Killings graduated high school in 1991, but he also continued dealing drugs in order to help his music career financially and was arrested four different times, spending small amounts of time in jail before eventually spending 13 months incarcerated.
 Killings spoke in an interview with Lilian Garcia that after this incident, he was finished with that lifestyle.